Skip to main content

 Insurance companies, insurtechs, and health plan operators regulated by SUSEP and ANS.
 Immutable records of claims, policy changes, and fraud investigations are essential for regulatory compliance and legal disputes.

-Does your industry require provable audit trails?
+Does your industry require provable audit history?

-Compliance Ready
+Compliance Infrastructure

-Immutability: events cannot be altered or deleted
+Immutability: events cannot be edited or removed

-Verifiable proof: cryptographic inclusion proof
+Verifiable proof: cryptographic inclusion verification

-Suitable for regulated environments
+Designed for regulated environments

 Verifiable Integrity